docljn/secret_santa_ruby_sinatra_psql/readme.md

 ## Possible Extensions

 - Add details to each participant which can also be edited/deleted etc:
-  - their Cohort
+  - their tean
   - any gift preferences they have stated
+  - their address, for the santa to post the gift
-- Ensure that there is a minimum of pairing within Cohorts
+- Ensure that there is a minimum of pairing within teams
-- Make it possible for someone to type in their own name and make changes to their preferences if the pairings have not been sent
+- Make it possible for someone to type in their own name and make changes to their preferences if the pairings have not been set
 - Once the pairings have been set, allow someone to type in their own name and be shown the name and preferences of their recipient (of course they could cheat and find out who their giver was but we'll assume they are playing nice)
+- A way for the organiser to upload a .csv of the participants' details
 - Anything else you think might be fun or useful